akvorado/akvorado/console/data/docs/06-internals.md

   and BGP next hop (or an indirection to keep memory usage down) to the next AS and the AS path (in this case, again, an indirection to keep memory down).
-We need a configuration knob to determine what source to use for origin AS: BGP, Netflow (likely the same information), or GeoIP.
+We need a configuration knob to determine what source to use for origin AS: BGP, Netflow/sFlow (likely the same information), or GeoIP.
 This could be dependant on the fact we have a private AS or not.
-- DDoS service to detect and mitigate DDoS (with Flowspec).
+- DDoS service to detect and mitigate DDoS (with Flow-spec).
 - Support VRFs.
 - Add dynamic configuration with something like [go-archaius][] or [Harvester][].